 Find it: Field 48

 If you didn’t go to a Dodger game and manage to turn your tongue blue, did you really go to a Dodger game?
 Check this off the to-do list with a visit to Trolley Treats, the stadium’s sweets emporium.
 Churro sundaes, blue ice cream, funnel cakes, soft serve, candied apples and bright blue ICEEs abound.

 Find it: at Field 46 and Reserve 2

-This Ray Garcia taco concept already cornered DTLA’s upscale-taco market, but that wasn’t enough—so he expanded B.S.
+This Ray Garcia taco concept previously cornered DTLA’s upscale-taco market, but that wasn’t enough—so the James Beard Award-winning chef expanded B.S.
 Taqueria to the other end of Downtown with a stall in the Staples Center.
-At this outpost, expect a pared-down menu and simpler fare that’s just as solid: we’re talking elote on sticks, carnitas tacos, carne asada tacos, guajillo chicken tacos and some melt-in-your-mouth churros.
+At this outpost, expect a pared-down menu and simpler fare that’s just as solid: we’re talking elote on sticks, carnitas tacos, carne asada tacos, guajillo chicken tacos, chips and guacamole and some melt-in-your-mouth churros.
 You can also snag margaritas and palomas here, albeit pricey ones.